xiaoxiaosaohuo/web-rx/README.md

 # RX
 Welcome to **RX**!
-RX is a user-friendly platform designed to help you create stunning graphics using the R language, without needing to know any R programming.
+RX is a user-friendly and revolutionary platform designed to help you create stunning graphics accessible to everyone, without needing to know any R programming.
 Whether you're a beginner or just looking for a more efficient way to create visual data representations, RX has got you covered.

 ## Key Features